 How to keep flies away for good:

 While water bags and CD's serve to deter flies, electric fly control units work the opposite way around.
 An electric fly control unit, such as Rentokil's Lumnia unit, attracts flies to the LED lights within the unit and then traps and kills flying insects in a safe and discreet manner.
-For more on Rentokil's Lumnia range of LED electric fly control units, visit our website.

 We also believe that fly control should be holistic, so proofing and denying flies access to breeding locations are also important as part of an overall fly control strategy.
 Rentokil offers an external fly bait box that effectively prevents flies breeding in areas such as refuse or waste areas.